Crystamar/HUJI_Empirical_Seminar_DL_Project/README.md

 example), might inject image-specific bias into the model and therefore achieve better results in the earlier phases of training.
-As shown in this experiment, this might be somewhat true as when trained over CIFAR-10 most of the biased models achieve better accuracies then the unbiased model in the rst few training epochs, but the unbiased models end up with the best accuracies after 25 training epochs.
+As shown in this experiment, this might be somewhat true as when trained over CIFAR-10 most of the biased models achieve better accuracies then the unbiased model in the first few training epochs, but the unbiased models end up with the best accuracies after 25 training epochs.
 I will try to explain this phenomenon in this paper.
 This might have some significance as it can serve as a very simple and relatively